-We collected a hair dataset containing 300 realistic human hair images extracted from a cosmetic makeup software.
-The hairs are segmented from human images and pasted on a background of constant color.

-We manually labeled the sketches of 20 hair images with distinct styles as the training examples.
-From these sketches we learn the primitives and compute the vector field through diffusion.
-We learn the two prior probabilities shown in Fig.7.
-We also learned a number of parameters such as the standard deviations used in the representation.
+We collected a hair data set containing 300 realistic human hair images extracted from a cosmetic makeup software.
+The hairs were segmented from human images and pasted on a background of constant color.
+For our training examples, we manually labeled the sketches of 20 hair images with distinct styles.
+From these sketches, we learned the primitives and computed the vector field through diffusion.
+We learned the two prior probabilities shown in Fig. 7.
+We also learned a number of parameters, such as the standard deviations used in the representation.